Don't Look Down (Lindsey Buckingham song): Release

 Buckingham originally wanted "Don't Look Down" to be the album's first single, although it was overlooked in favor of "Wrong" in North America and "Countdown" in Europe.
+The song received airplay on Adult album alternative radio stations in 1992 and ranked No. 22 on the "Focus 50 Adult Alternative Airplay" chart published by The Hard Report during the week of August 28, 1992.

 After the first few singles from Out of the Cradle failed to chart on the Billboard Hot 100, Warner Bros decided to lift "Don't Look Down" as the album's next single to coincide with its accompanying tour.
 An advertisement promoting the single was included in the April 9, 1993 edition of Radio & Records.
 That same week, "Don't Look Down" was among the most added song to adult contemporary radio stations.
 "Don't Look Down" ultimately did not appear on the Billboard Adult Contemporary chart unlike some of Buckingham's other singles from Out of the Cradle.

 "Don't Look Down" was listed as a "hit add" on the June 19, 1993 edition of the Canadian music-industry publication RPM and debuted at No. 79 on the Canadian singles chart.
 By early July, the song peaked at number 59, which it held for two weeks.

 The music video for "Don't Look Down" was recorded with Buckingham's touring band and took around 15 hours to film.
 Janet Robin, who was one of the guitarists on the Out of the Cradle tour, recalled that Buckingham was involved in making creative decisions for certain shots in the video.
 Buckingham opted to stage the music video in a documentary style and had it filmed while on tour.